phalcon-orphanage/docs/en/cache.md

 ```

 ### `load`
 The Cache Factory also offers the `load` method, which accepts a configuration object.
-This object can be an array or a `Phalcon\Config\Config` object, with directives that are used to set up the cache.
+This object can be an array or a [Phalcon\Config](config) object, with directives that are used to set up the cache.
 The object requires the `adapter` element, as well as the `options` element with the necessary directives.

 ```php
 <?php